awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 ## Writing to an existing File

-Mountpoint support overwriting to existing file using mount option `--allow-overwrite` .
-Trying to open an existing file for writing without `--allow-overwrite`  flag will fail with the error: `Operation not permitted`.
+Trying to open an existing file for writing using Mountpoint without `--allow-overwrite`  flag will fail with the error: `Operation not permitted`.
 For example, there is an pre-existing file 'existing-file.txt' in mounted directory.
 We try to overwrite the 'existing-file' as follow:

 ```